blkFinch/blkfinch.github.io/_notes/Public/Magick is the Science and Art of causing Change to occur in conformity with Will.md

 --Aleister Crowley, Book 4, Part III

 This is a famous quote from Crowley, and for good reason.
-The question "[[What is Magic]]? " has inspired countless words, but Crowley here gives quite a succint answer.
+The question "[[What is Magic]]? " has inspired countless words, but Crowley here gives quite a succinct answer.
 An answer I find more and more agreeable as my understanding of Magic grows.

 Here he makes an initial claim:
 *Magic is an art and a Science*